MookieFumi/mookiefumi.github.io/_posts/2019-11-27-prism-auto-register-your-views-pages.md

 At least in my projects all the Views/ ViewModels are registered in the same way.

 I know that the [Prism](https://prismlibrary.github.io) guys ([Brian Lagunas](https://twitter.com/brianlagunas), [Dan Siegel](https://twitter.com/DanJSiegel)) have include a new attribute to auto register the Views.
 This new attribute was included in the version [7.2.0.1367](https://github.com/PrismLibrary/Prism/releases/tag/v7.2.0.1367) and the name is **AutoRegisterForNavigation**.
-IMHO it's a good option but it's not my preferred one because the attributes usually are hidden (a little bit) in the code and if the team is not a mature one maybe it's hard to find it or to tell what the magic happens.
+IMHO it's a good choise but it's not my preferred one because the attributes usually are hidden (a little bit) in the code and if the team is not a mature one maybe it's hard to find it or to tell what the magic happens.

 I usually create two extension methods of **IContainerRegistry**, one to register my services and another one to register my Views/ ViewModels in order to clear my App.xaml.cs file.
 I really hate having too much code here.